vitonsky/blog/posts/2024/june/politics-in-software/2024-06-20-politics-in-software.md

 ---
-title: 'Software with politic opinion implies high security threats'
+title: 'Software with politic opinion is are security threat'
 time: '18:20'
 tags:
+  - software
+  - security
+  - privacy
+  - opinion
+  - facts
 keywords:
 description:
 image:
 lang:
 ---

-The software who have a politic opinion, implies a bias and high risk of security threats.
+The software who have a politic opinion, implies a bias and high risk for security.
 Avoid a software with a "position" today, to you not be hacked tomorrow.

 ![The movie Dr. Strangelove, or How I Learned to Stop Worrying and Love the Bomb (1964)](dr-strangelove.png)